 New Year’s day is a family day.
 That is the day my family finally exchanges presents.
 It’s really a wonderful way to wrap up the whole holiday season and the crazy whirlwind month of December.
 Surrounded by family, we’re all a little sluggish on New Year’s morning.
 We take our time, usually wearing PJs long into the afternoon.
 We laugh and chat as we open our gifts.
 It’s a wonderful way to start the New Year.

-These are our crazy Chrismukkah holiday traditions.
+Hope you enjoyed this introduction to our crazy Chrismukkah holiday traditions.
 One thing I know for sure, there is no right or wrong way to celebrate the holidays.
-I love having so many wonderful, heartwarming Chrismukkah holiday traditions to choose from.
+I love having so many wonderful, heartwarming Chrismukkah traditions and holidays to choose from.
 We’ve especially been so lucky to have so many people and homes that welcome us and share the holidays with us.
 At the end of the day, it’s the loving people that we get to celebrate with who make the holidays extra special.

 Do you have a non-traditional holiday tradition?
 I’d love to know!
 Leave a comment below.